ivillamadrid/FloodMapping/docs/source/wetdry.rst

 ======================

-If we observe the evolution of two different water columns, both steady initially, the so called Dam-Break problem (Stoker, 1957) over ideal conditions: flat and frictionless bed.
+If we observe the evolution of two adjoining water columns, both steady and with different heights initially, which defines the so called Dam-Break problem (Stoker, 1957) over ideal conditions: flat and frictionless bed.

 .. image:: /.png
   :width: 400